algosup/2022-2023-project-2-factory-display-Project-1-group/documents/Technical_Specifications.md

 ### 1.5 Non-Goals or Out of Scope

 <!-- Product and technical requirements that will be disregarded -->
-The product and technical requirements that will be disregarded are :
+The product and technical requirements that will be disregarded are:
 - Nothing for the moment.

 ### 1.6 Future Goals

 <!-- Product and technical requirements slated for a future time -->
-The product and technical requirements slated for a future time are :
+The product and technical requirements slated for a future time are:
 - Nothing for the moment.

 ### 1.7 Assumptions

 <!-- Conditions and resources that need to be present and accessible for the solution to work as described.  -->
-The conditions and resources that need to be present and accessible for the solution to work as described are :
+The conditions and resources that need to be present and accessible for the solution to work as described are:
 - Nothing for the moment.

 ## 2. Solutions